ondrolexa/apsg-book/_sources/chapters/02-stress/02-stress_tensor.md

 ## Cauchy's stress theorem

-According to Cauchy’s fundamental theorem, also called **Cauchy's stress theorem**, merely by knowing the stress vectors on three mutually perpendicular planes, the stress vector on any other plane passing through that point can be found through coordinate transformation equations.
+According to Cauchy’s fundamental theorem, also called **Cauchy's stress theorem**, merely by knowing the traction vectors on three mutually perpendicular planes, the stress vector on any other plane passing through that point can be found using transformation equation.

 $$\mathbf{t} \equiv \left[{\begin{matrix} \mathbf{t}_1 & \mathbf{t}_2 & \mathbf{t}_3 \end{matrix}}\right] =
 \left[{\begin{matrix}